Synthetic diamond: Chemical vapor deposition

 Chemical vapor deposition is a method by which diamond can be grown from a hydrocarbon gas mixture.
 Since the early 1980s, this method has been the subject of intensive worldwide research.
 Whereas the mass production of high-quality diamond crystals make the HPHT process the more suitable choice for industrial applications, the flexibility and simplicity of CVD setups explain the popularity of CVD growth in laboratory research.
 The advantages of CVD diamond growth include the ability to grow diamond over large areas and on various substrates, and the fine control over the chemical impurities and thus properties of the diamond produced.
 Unlike HPHT, CVD process does not require high pressures, as the growth typically occurs at pressures under 27 kPa.

 The CVD growth involves substrate preparation, feeding varying amounts of gases into a chamber and energizing them.
 The substrate preparation includes choosing an appropriate material and its crystallographic orientation; cleaning it, often with a diamond powder to abrade a non-diamond substrate; and optimizing the substrate temperature (about 800 C) during the growth through a series of test runs.
+Moreover, optimizing the gas mixture composition and flow rates is paramount to ensure uniform and high-quality diamond growth.
 The gases always include a carbon source, typically methane, and hydrogen with a typical ratio of 1:99.
 Hydrogen is essential because it selectively etches off non-diamond carbon.
 The gases are ionized into chemically active radicals in the growth chamber using microwave power, a hot filament, an arc discharge, a welding torch, a laser, an electron beam, or other means.

 During the growth, the chamber materials are etched off by the plasma and can incorporate into the growing diamond.
 In particular, CVD diamond is often contaminated by silicon originating from the silica windows of the growth chamber or from the silicon substrate.
 Therefore, silica windows are either avoided or moved away from the substrate.
 Boron-containing species in the chamber, even at very low trace levels, also make it unsuitable for the growth of pure diamond.